Documenting the Recent Past Workshop

 Wednesday, March 19, 2025 – 8:30am – 5:15pm

-The National Park Service’s Heritage Documentation Programs (HABS/HAER/HALS) and the Historic Preservation Education Foundation will host a daylong workshop on documenting recent past sites on March 19, 2025 in Boston.
-The session is a pre-event add-on for the Preserving the Recent Past 4 conference at the Boston Architectural College (BAC).
-Using BAC’s 1966 Brutalist building as a case study, the program will include hands-on laser scanning, field sketching, and hand measuring sessions, presentations on historical reports and photography, and a round table discussion of the future of documentation.
+This daylong workshop on documenting recent past buildings and sites is hosted by the National Park Service’s Heritage Documentation Programs (HABS/HAER/HALS) and the Historic Preservation Education Foundation.
+The session is a pre-conference workshop for the Preserving the Recent Past 4 conference at the Boston Architectural College (BAC).
+Using BAC’s 1966 Brutalist building as a case study, the program will include a laser scanning presentation and live demonstration, a hands-on session covering field-sketching and hand measuring, an interactive investigation of building details particular to recent past buildings, presentations on historical reports and photography, and a round table wrap up and question and answer session.
 The emphasis throughout will be on the unique challenges of gathering and processing data for sites from the 1960s to 1990s.
-Instructors will include HDP staff and professionals with extensive documentation experience.
-The workshop will appeal to students and professionals who have some familiarity with documentation and HABS/HAER/HALS programs, those with a background in preservation, and those who commission documentation for mitigation and other purposes.
+Remote and in-person instructors will include National Park Service Historic Documentation Program staff and architectural professionals with extensive documentation experience.
+The workshop will appeal to students and professionals who have some familiarity with documentation of historic resources, those with a background in preservation, and those who commission documentation for mitigation and other purposes.

 Learning Objectives: